-Many established names have become so familiar to us that we no longer question their meaning.
-It’s unlikely that many athletes conjure up the vision of a Greek goddess when they are tying up their trainers because, at this point, it’s the accumulated brand experience of Nike that matters most.
+Many established brand names have become so familiar to us that we no longer question their meaning.
+Let’s consider Nike as a brand name — it’s unlikely that many athletes conjure up the vision of a Greek goddess when they are tying up their trainers because, at this point, it’s the accumulated brand experience of Nike that matters most.

 But for a new brand, or an established one seeking to reposition, that initial impression can mean the difference between interest or disinterest, engagement or rejection.

-However easily your name arrives, every potential name must pass our four step acid test to be both truly meaningful and to avoid trouble ahead.
+However easily your brand name arrives, every potential name must pass our four-step acid test to be both truly meaningful and to avoid trouble ahead.

 Step one in any naming strategy is to consider what your brand stands for.
 Mapping your competitors and then deciding how your name might differentiate you, and what you offer, is a priority.